- Compare

 Nakamoto Coefficient

-Arbitrum Nakamoto Coefficient is the same as eCash Nakamoto Coefficient
+Arbitrum Nakamoto Coefficient is 66.66% lower than eCash Nakamoto Coefficient

 Validators/Miners